budulinek/arduino-altherma-controller/README.md

 <img src="pics/daikin5.png" alt="daikin5" style="zoom:100%;" />

-**Controller (Write to P1P2)**.
-* **Disabled** (safe).
-The controller is permanently disconnected from the P1/P2 bus, manual connection is not possible.
-The controller can not write to the P1/P2 bus but it still passively monitors the P1/P2 bus and sends (most) data from the heat pump via UDP.
-Disable the controller in case you experience persistent connection failures and/or write errors.
+**Enable Write to P1P2**.
-* **Manual Connect** (default).
-Same as disabled, but manual connection to the P1/P2 bus is possible (see the P1P2 Status page).
-The controller does not reconnect to the P1/P2 bus after reboot or if the connection is interrupted (see **Connection Timeout**).
+* **Manually** (default).
+User can manually enable / disable writing to the P1/P2 bus (see the **P1P2 Status** page).
+After reboot or if connection is interrupted (see **Connection Timeout**), connection is downgraded to read only.
-* **Auto Connect** (advanced).
-The controller tries to (re)connect to the P1/P2 bus (to the main Daikin controller) after (re)start, or if the connection is interrupted (see **Connection Timeout**).
-No attempts to reconnect are made if the controller is **Not Supported by the Pump** (see the P1P2 Status page).
-Enable **Auto Connect** at your own risk and only after you have successfuly connected manually! **Check the P1P2 Status page for P1/P2 errors and monitor Daikin EEPROM Writes in order to minimize Daikin controller EEPROM wear!**
+* **Automatically**.
+The controller tries to (re)enable writing to the P1/P2 bus (to the main Daikin controller) after (re)start, or if the connection is interrupted (see **Connection Timeout**).
+Use **Automatically** at your own risk and only after you have successfuly enabled write manually! **Check the P1P2 Status page for P1/P2 errors and monitor Daikin EEPROM Writes in order to minimize Daikin controller EEPROM wear!**

 **EEPROM Write Quota**.
 Daily quota for writes to the EEPROM of the main Daikin controller.
 Every command sent via web interface (**Write Command** on **P1P2 Status** page) or via UDP = write cycle to the Daikin EEPROM.
-If the daily quota is reached, the command is dropped.
+If the daily quota is reached, new commands are dropped.
+The quota resets at midnight.

 **Connection Timeout**.
+Timeout for reading data packets and for enabling writing to the P1/P2 bus.
+* If no data packet is received after timeout, **No connection to the P1P2 bus** message is displayed in the **P1P2 Status** page.
-* In **Manual Connect** mode, an attempt to connect to the P1/P2 bus (to the main Daikin controller) fails if connection is not established within the **Connection Timeout**.
-After timeout, the controller will show **Disconnected** state on the Status Page.
-Also, the controller disconnects from the P1/P2 bus if regular communication with the heat pump (with the main Daikin controller) is interrupted for a period longer than the **Connection Timeout**.
+* In **Manual Connect** mode, user initiated attempt to enable writing to the P1/P2 bus (to the main Daikin controller) fails if the controller does not receive an address within the **Connection Timeout**.
-* In **Auto Connect** mode, the controller will transition to **Connecting...** state if regular communication with the heat pump (with the main Daikin controller) is interrupted for a period longer than the **Connection Timeout**.
+* During operation, connection can be downgraded to read only if the controller loses its address for a period longer than the **Connection Timeout** (for example if the address is allocated by the heat pump to another external controller).

 **Target Temperature Hysteresis**.
-Hysteresis for writing target temperature or target setpoint commands (packet type 0x36).
-Applies for write commands received via UDP.
+Hysteresis for writing target temperature or target setpoint commands (packet type 0x36) in 1/10 °C. Applies for write commands received via UDP.
 The purpose is to minimize Daikin controller EEPROM wear.

 ## Packet Filter